braymaekers/ngdw-etl/readme.md

 	* Since the acquisition tables could be continuously loaded (eg. hourly), we need to process the current snapshot of it while the core load starts.
 	* This snapshot needs to be untouched while the core load runs (and potentially needs to restart due to failure)
 	* Therefore we would rename the current acquisition table to name_processing and create an empty name table (existing acquisition table).
 We do this as part of a transaction, making this table immutable to any other process.
+	* This would create the abstraction that we need

 *Eg.*
 ```sql